feramhq/FastLint-Issues/disclaimer.md

 Hi, I am Feram 🤖

 I'm a bot and I work on behalf of [adius][adius].
-As I'm just a dumb program,
-this pull request might be incomplete or utterly nonsense.

-I hope, however, that I was able to improve this repository!
-If I was helpful, please make sure to [star my repo][feram] to show some love! 😊
+If my merge request helped to improve this repository, please consider to [star my repo][repo] to show some love! 😊

 If I didn't behave, you can [create an issue][issues] and my Dad will try to fix me.